What does TDD mean for me, the Tester?

 What do I think TDD is?

-I thought I had best start with what I believe TDD is.
+I thought I had the best start with what I believe TDD is.
 I’m certainly not the world’s authority on TDD so I will keep my description brief.
 The idea behind TDD is that you write a failing test, write only the necessary product code to make the test pass and then you refactor the code to be cleaner, more efficient or adhere to some coding standard.
 This is commonly known as the TDD Cycle (red, green, refactor)

 TDD is primarily about the design of the code; the resulting tests are a nice side effect that we Testers can use to our advantage, so long as we don’t succumb to their illusion of 100% safety and confidence.

-The TDD cycle provides Programmers the fast feedback they require in order to make informed decisions about the design of the code.
+The TDD cycle provides Programmers with the fast feedback they require in order to make informed decisions about the design of the code.
 Vastly reduced feedback loops are also core principles of Continuous Integration (CI) and Continuous Delivery (CD) automation frameworks.
 Testers can and should be making use of this fast feedback loop – it helps prevents code from “being thrown over the wall” and helps to enable CI and CD.

 The TDD cycle is perceived as beginning with the creation of a failing test.
-I feel this is misleading as my observations have led me to believe that adding the test isn’t the first step in the cycle; first we need to think about what the failing test should be.
+I feel this is misleading as my observations have led me to believe that adding the test isn’t the first step in the cycle; first, we need to think about what the failing test should be.

 How can Testers be involved in TDD if they are not writing code?

 Predominantly, Programmers are concerned about the code design and Testers are concerned about the behaviour of the software.
-But the lines between the two concerns are very blurred – Testers can and should think about design, Programmers can and should think about behavior.
+But the lines between the two concerns are very blurred – Testers can and should think about design, Programmers can and should think about behaviour.

 Testers are striving for testability in the design of the code.
 According to James Bach, the 2 primary areas Testers should be considering with regards to Testability are controllability and observability: Can we put the system into the state we require and then observe how the system is behaving?
 How easy is it to get the application into the different states required for the different tests?
 How will we know what the application is doing at a given point in time – will logging be implemented?
 What will that logging look like?